sushiswap/sushi-docs/docs/Tutorials/How to Get Started on Sushi/How to migrate Uniswap LP Tokens.md

 # How to Migrate Uniswap LP Tokens

 Uniswap has recently terminated its token rewards-based liquidity provision program.
 In light of this, we are offering Uniswap LPs the opportunity to seamlessly and, more importantly, gas-efficiently transfer their liquidity pool from Uniswap to SushiSwap to start earning governance tokens again.
-If you currently have any liquidity positions on Uniswap, this tutorial will show you how to quickly migration works!
+If you currently have any liquidity positions on Uniswap, this tutorial will show you how to quickly migrating them works!

 ![](/img/tutimg/htmu/htmu1.png)